Welcome to the Mid-Columbia Houseless Collaborative

 We know our differences in race, ethnicity, national origin, ancestry, language, skin color, disability, family or marital status, gender identity, sexual orientation, language, physical or mental ability, traumas, politics, religion, socio-economic status, veteran status, and other identities make each of us unique and valuable members of our community.

-We believe basic human rights include equitable access to safe and easy to afford housing, and other tools that help people get into and stay in housing: health care, education, living wage jobs, social services, and more.
-We also believe inclusion is key to helping all people in our community to feel valued and have a sense they belong.
+We believe basic human rights include equitable access to safe and easy to afford housing and other tools that help people get into and stay in housing: health care, education, living wage jobs, social services, and more.
+We also know that inclusion is key to helping all people in our community to feel valued and have a sense they belong.

 As a Collaborative, we commit to equity by working with partners in our region to engage fully in efforts to end poverty and houselessness.
 To achieve equity in our housing work, we will: